 She published her first novel, A Pomegranate and the Maiden (Anaphora Literary Press) in 2015.
-The novel is now available on Amazon Kindle.
+The novel is now available on Amazon Kindle and as an audiobook.

 Her second novel, Unsung Odysseys, tells the story of Odysseus' return from Troy through the voices of the women he encounters.
 It has just been released on Amazon Kindle.

 Tamara and her husband are empty nesters living in Kansas.
 She enjoys retirement since she now has the time to do what she loves best: to read and write.